jampp/geeks/_src/_posts/2017-08-11-RCT-measuring-impact-ads.markdown

 In the approach we discussed before, we've eliminated the bias selection, now we need to eliminate the noise from unexposed users.
 It is easy to identify the unexposed from the exposed in the treatment group.
 But, what can we do to differentiate the exposure or not in the control group?
 More precisely, we need to identify the users that *would* have been shown the ad.

-To do this, we introduce the Public Service Announcement ([PSA]) [psa], which is a message in the public interest disseminated without charge, with the objective of raising awareness, changing public attitudes and behavior towards a social issue.
+To do this, we introduce the Public Service Announcement ([PSA] [psa]), which is a message in the public interest disseminated without charge, with the objective of raising awareness, changing public attitudes and behavior towards a social issue.
 Then, we can show the control a PSA ad instead of the advertiser ad, in order to be able to tag them.

 Once equipped with that tagging, we can focus on the Treatment Exposed (users in the treatment group who saw an ad from the advertiser) and Control Exposed (users in the control group who saw the PSA ad, this will be a user who *would* have seen an advertiser ad).
 With this tool we increase precision in the comparison, eliminating the noise of the unexposed users.

 As an example, [(Johnson et al. 2015)][lessmore] shows that PSAs in control can significantly improve precision: their estimate is 31% more precise than their A/B Classical Test estimate.
 In the same work, they also found an improvement when discarding events that occur in the campaign prior to a user’s first impression in both treatment and control groups.
-This makes sense: considering only the user's events *after* the first impression was seen won’t bias the selection made by the ad platform and will consider events only when the user becomes part of the experiment.
+This makes sense: considering only the user's events *after* seeing their first impression won’t bias the selection made by the ad platform and will account for events only when the user becomes part of the experiment.

 But again, the advertising platform will treat the advertisers' and the PSA's ads differently, thus the treatment and the control exposed users won't be comparable.
 As a consequence, if the ad delivery platform is working normally for both groups, the PSAs are not valid control ads.
 This happens because the engine optimizes ad delivery by matching each ad to a user type, and clearly an advertiser ad is very different to a PSA ad, in consequence, we will have different types of users.

-## Method
+## Jampp Method

 We developed the method equipped with the insights learned from the problems described above:

 * Our users of interest are the Exposed users in both Treatment and Control Groups: this is to diminish the noise coming from Unexposed users, whom in reality are not part of the experiment.
-* To be able to identify the Exposed in the Control we will deliver PSA ads
+* Deliver PSA ads to the Control Group in order to identify the Exposed users.
+For every Treatment ad size, we must have the *same equivalent* PSA ad.
+* Bidding and pricing configurations should be the same among the treatment and control.
-* We will turn off the ad delivery platform and run a fixed priced campaign.
+* Turn off the ad delivery platform and run a [CPM Ad] [cpm]: *fixed priced* campaign.
 Our platform needs to select the exposed users in both groups with the same criteria to reduce the bias selection.
+*The segmentation of users that are more likely to convert, which is run on a daily basis, will be run at the beginning, and remain constant throughout the whole test.
+So we don’t introduce any bias in the selection while the campaign is running.
 * Consider only events after the first impression in both Treatment and Control Groups.

 Let’s define a useful tool we will use from now on:

-Minimum Detectable Effect (MDE or Δ): The minimum relative difference in the average global of the defined metric, among the treatment and control groups.
+Minimum Detectable Effect (MDE or Δ): The Minimum Relative Difference in the average global of the defined metric, among the treatment and control groups.
 This is to establish a comparable effect between different key events and apps.

 $$
 MDE = \frac{\bar{X}_{treat}